 Scroll Dedication at The Master's University

 February 10, 2017

-MIKRA personnel facilitated the transmission of a 500-600 year old German Ashkenazi scroll to The Master's University in Santa Clarita, Calif.
+MIKRA personnel facilitated the transmission of a several centuries old German Ashkenazi scroll to The Master's University in Santa Clarita, Calif.
 In a special dedication service, TMU Bible Professor William Varner and BMATS/MIKRA's Prof. Brian Rickett co-lectured on the significance, first generally, then specifically (respectively), of the scroll being dedicated.
 Later that afternoon, the pair co-taught a seminar to a small group of faculty, staff, and students.
 The pictures above capture the morning talks and the dedicatory handing over of the scroll to faculty, along with student response.

 Exhibit at the University of Central Arkansas

 The exhibit at UCA featured several Torah scrolls, an Esther scroll, and several manuscripts and papyrus fragments.
 Students and attendees were able to see these artifacts close up, ask questions of docents, and listen to a lecture given by Professor R. Brian Rickett.